Nowadays, we tend to see two different aspects of goods and services.

 - Legitimate moneylenders also sign a contract with their clients, which details the loan they have applied for, the amount borrowed, the repayment terms and the fees that must be paid by the client.
 This is the only document you will sign and keep as a proof of your transaction.
 If they violate the contract, you will be protected by law.

 - The interest rates and other related fees charged by legitimate moneylenders are fixed throughout a loan’s tenure.
-Legitimate moneylenders also ask only three different fees for loans: legal fees, late fees, and processing fees.
+Legitimate moneylenders also ask only two different fees for loans: late fees, and processing fees.
 Fake moneylenders would adjust the loan’s interest rates and ask extra fees which do not apply to your loan.